-Step #2: Opening the Account at the Bank
+Step #2: Opening the Account at the Chinese Bank

 Once you’ve picked the bank and put your passport and cash in your pocket, set aside an hour or two and head over to the nearest bank branch.

-If you have a local friend that can accompany you it might speed up the process, but it’s not necessary.
-You should be able to do this by yourself if you’re adventurous enough.
+If you have a local friend that can accompany you, this might help speed up the process.
+It’s not necessary, however.
+You should be able to do this by yourself (if you’re adventurous enough!).

 The first place you need to stop is the information desk to speak with the staff and get a wait number.
 Tell them that you are opening a new account and often they can help you fill out the form.